Understanding Earthing For Solar Power Plant

 - To keep solar power plants in check at regular intervals

 - A grounding path will easily avoid any electrical fault and would not pose a threat to system stability

 - Better functionality of devices

 Marconite is safe.
 There are no dangerous impacts of chemical earthing.
-It is low resistant and uses several chemicals like charcoal, bentonite that impacts the subsoil and is easy to use.
+It is low resistant and uses several chemicals like charcoal, and bentonite that impacts the subsoil and is easy to use.
 You can use it for every soil condition due to its versatile performance.
-Uses of Marconite includes:
+Uses of Marconite include:

 - Anti-static applications